Whippet vs West Highland White Terrier: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Whippet and West Highland White Terrier reveals practical lifestyle differences.
 Whippet's Medium (25-40 lbs) frame and moderate (30-60 min daily) energy demands require specific caloric targeting, while West Highland White Terrier's Small (15-20 lbs) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these dogs.
-Whippet's health profile (Heart Conditions, Eye Conditions) may necessitate prescription or limited-ingredient diets, while West Highland White Terrier's predispositions (Orthopedic Conditions, Other Health Concerns) have their own dietary implications.
+Whippet's health profile (Heart Conditions, Eye Conditions) may necessitate prescription or limited-ingredient diets, while West Highland White Terrier's predispositions (orthopedic problems such as ligament injuries and other genetic predispositions) have their own dietary implications.
 The lifetime food cost differential between these two dogs can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements